-SRT performance of the acute ChABC and control groups dramatically diverged during recall (Fig. 2A,B).
-Indeed, at the end of the recall phase the number of successful pellet retrieval recovered to pre-lesion values (paired t-test, day 6 vs day 25, paired t-test P=0.38) in ChABC treated rats.
-Conversely, in control rats performance at the end of the recall period remained significantly lower than the pre-lesion level (paired t-test; day 6 vs day 25, paired t-test P<0,001).
-To better visualize post-lesion behavioural recovery in ChABC treated rats we also plotted the data normalized to the pre-lesion performance of each animal (Fig. 2C,D).
-This analysis nulls between-subject variability in the final level of pre-lesion learning.
+SRT performance of the acute ChABC and control groups dramatically diverged during recall (Fig. 2A and B).
+Indeed, at the end of the recall phase the number of successful pellet retrieval recovered to prelesion values (paired t-test, day 6 vs., day 25, paired t-test P = 0.38) in ChABC-treated rats.
+Conversely, in control rats, performance at the end of the recall period remained significantly lower than the prelesion level (paired t-test; day 6 vs., day 25, paired t-test P < 0.001).
+To better visualize postlesion behavioral recovery in ChABC-treated rats we also plotted the data normalized to the prelesion performance of each animal (Fig. 2C and D).
+This analysis nulls betweensubject variability in the final level of prelesion learning.
 Using this processing of the data, it is even more evident how stroke rats treated with ChABC were able to relearn the motor task.

-ChABC delayed treatment similarly improved the reaching skills of treated animals (Fig. 3).
-Successful retrieval at the end of the recall phase was significantly lower than pre-lesion values in control rats (at day 6 39.27 \pm 2.36 retrieved pellets, at day 41 25.0 \pm 2,30 retrieved pellets, paired t-test, P<0.001).
-On the contrary, ChABC delayed treatment induced a complete recovery of skilled reaching.
-Indeed, correct successful retrieval values at the end of the recall phase in the delayed ChABC group was not different from pre-injury levels (at day 6 40.5 \pm 1.17 retrieved pellets, at day 41 36.21 \pm 11.51 retrieved pellets, paired t-test p=0.44).
-This profile is clearly visualized when normalized results are examined (Fig. 3C,D).
-The occurrence of alternative retrieving strategies was not noted during performance measurement.
-Thus, local cortical treatment with ChABC promotes functional restoration of impaired forepaw use in stroke injured rats even if performed two weeks after injury.
+ChABC-delayed treatment similarly improved the reaching skills of treated animals (Fig. 3).
+Successful retrieval at the end of the recall phase was significantly lower than prelesion values in control rats (at day 6 39.27 ± 2.36 retrieved pellets, at day 41 25.0 ± 2.30 retrieved pellets, paired t-test, P<0.001).
+On the contrary, ChABC-delayed treatment induced a complete recovery of skilled reaching.
+Indeed, correct successful retrieval values at the end of the recall phase in the delayed ChABC group was not different from preinjury levels (at day 6 40.5 ± 1.17 retrieved pellets, at day 41 36.21 ± 11.51 retrieved pellets, paired t-test P = 0.44).
+This profile is clearly visualized when normalized results are examined (Fig. 3C and D).
+Thus, local cortical treatment with ChABC promotes functional restoration of impaired forepaw use in stroke injured rats even if performed 2 weeks after injury.